michaelsamjatin/CW/README.md

 # Realisierungsdatenvisualizer

 A cross-platform application for processing and visualizing fundraising realization data.
-Automatically calculates points based on donor demographics and generates individual HTML reports for each fundraiser.
+Automatically calculates points based on donor demographics and generates individual PDF reports for each fundraiser.

 ## Download